-Transit trading, where traders buy commodities from suppliers abroad and then sell them to clients abroad without the goods ever touching Swiss soil, has, at times, been a practice associated with illicit financial activities.
-Heightened concerns exist in secrecy jurisdictions where related corporate entities have been known to trade among themselves, often to avoid taxes or hide profits, or to perpetrate crimes.
+Transit trading, where traders buy commodities from suppliers abroad and then sell them to clients abroad, without the goods ever touching Swiss soil, has, at times, been a practice associated with illicit financial activities.
+Heightened concerns exist in secrecy jurisdictions where related corporate entities have been known to trade amongst themselves, often to avoid taxes or hide profits or to perpetrate crimes.

 The terms of Zivana's business relationship with its trading partners in its role as consignee, and as a company whose stated business is primarily in trading animal hides and sausage casings, are not clear.
 Could a Swiss company, organized under the laws of a country long known as a secrecy jurisdiction and a vehicle for problematic transit trading be used to shield potential liability for uncertified entities or avert disclosure of paperwork if inquiries might arise?
-Has the NOP asked?
+23 Has the NOP asked?
 We do not know.

 Prior to acting as consignee for Diasub, Zivana is also identified as consignee for shipments of organic "cracked corn" from Feed Factors, a British company.
-(See Exhibit B.) Feed Factors is a wholly owned subsidiary of Lansing Trade Group, a company based in Overland, Kansas.
-Lansing, along with The Andersons, based outside Toledo, Ohio, also owns Thompsons Limited.
-Thompsons Limited's affiliate, Thompsons USA, is another company that maritime shipping records indicate acted as consignee in shipments of organic "cracked corn" from Feed Factors.
-Thompsons USA has also recently surrendered its organic certification, although the circumstances surrounding this change of status are unknown.
+(See Exhibit B.) Feed Factors is a wholly owned subsidiary of Lansing Trade Group, a company based in Overland, Kansas.24 Lansing, along with The Andersons, based outside Toledo, Ohio, also owns Thompsons Limited.
+Thompsons Limited's affiliate, Thompsons USA,25 is another company that maritime shipping records indicate acted as consignee in shipments of organic "cracked corn" from Feed Factors.26 Thompsons USA has also recently surrendered its organic certification, although the circumstances surrounding this change of status are unknown.

 Lansing Trade Group, LLC is a financial powerhouse and major grain importer in its own right.
-Forbes reports that the company had revenues of over \$5 billion at the close of 2015 and is one of America's largest private companies.
-As noted, maritime shipping records show that Zivana has also acted as consignee for organic cracked corn shipped to the U.S. by Feed Factors, a wholly owned subsidiary of Lansing.
+Forbes reports that the company had revenues of over \$5 billion at the close of 2015 and is one of America's largest private companies.27